 I knew that I had to participate because I couldn’t ask folks to do something I was too afraid to do.
 For weeks I had gone over in my head: Who I would ask?
 How long would I wait for someone to ask me before I asked someone?
 And if someone I asked turned me down, what would be the reason?
 Had they already been asked?
 Was I not attractive?

 I was so relieved when a young man asked me to be his date for the evening.
-We ate together and discussed the implications of proposed changes in Medicaid that are currently before Congress, among other things.
+We ate together and discussed the implications of proposed changes in Medicaid that Congress was debating, among other things.
 At some point I forgot I was hosting the event and I relaxed into the good time with everyone else.
 Success.

-A very special thanks to ICS and their special staff.
+A very special thanks to ICS’ special staff.
 You make us feel loved and welcomed.
-And your support gives us a platform from which we can soar.
+Your support gives us a platform from which we can soar.